nephio-project/nephio/operators/nftopology/README.md

 ## Tracking Packages
 NTC will embed a label 'nf-deployment-name', which is set to NFToplogy CR's own name; PackageVariantSet and PackageVariant controllers will propagate this label to all the PackageRevision resources associated with the "fan-out"ed packages.

-NTC watches over all PackageRevision resources in the management cluster, and maps the NFTopology intent to the number of deployed NF resources via tracking corresponding PackageRevision resources.
-As each PackageRevision resource gets to *PUBLISHED* state, NTC would update the **NFInstances** field of its status to reflect on deployed NF package.
+NTC watches over all PackageRevision resources in the management cluster, and maps the NFTopology intent to the number of deployed NF resources by tracking the corresponding PackageRevision resources.
+As each PackageRevision resource gets to *PUBLISHED* state, NTC will update the **NFInstances** field of its status to reflect on deployed NF package.

 NTC will also extract the number of pending conditions from each of the PR as a display to user(s) who want to continuously examine the lifecycle of the packages, and which conditions are gating a particular package from being deployed.
 NTC essentially tracks status of package deployment for all NF instances specified derived from the NFTopology intent; however, NTC does **NOT** track the progress of the deployment once the package is pushed to the workload cluster.

 ## Constructing NFInstances of NFTopology Status
 NTC only tracks those NF instances that are successfully deployed, i.e., the corresponding cloned and hydrated / specialized package is merged to the **main** branch on the corresponding deployment repo for that target workload cluster.
 NTC would first create the initial *NFDeployTopology* CR when the first package merged, then update the CR as every subsequent package got merged.

-As each NF package got merged, the existing NFDeployedInstance's Connectivities field would change.
-This relationship is keyed off of the NetworkInstance resource; NetworkInstance specifies for each cluster matching the input label, a corresponding NF specified by NFTemplate would be deployed.
+As each NF package gets merged, the existing NFDeployedInstance's Connectivities field will change.
+This relationship is keyed off of the NetworkInstance resource; NetworkInstance specifies for each cluster matching the input label, a corresponding NF specified by NFTemplate will be deployed.
 For each NFAttachment defined on this NFInstance, there is a NetworkInstance defined --- and for any other NFInstance that has NFAttachment attached to this same network, it means the two NFInstances are connected.
 From this, NTC can construct the connectivities part of the NFDeployedInstance struct.
 The rest of the NFDeployedToplogy basically mapped one to one with different parts of NFTopology, as denoted by the following table:

 | NFTopology | NFDeployedInstance |